 Tags come in several formats.
 The value can be straightforward (as in the transaction amount), or encrypted, or padded with a leading or trailing character; or the value may represent a random number.
-Many EMV tag lengths and values use a technique called Binary Coded Decimal (BCD), where two characters represent one byte.
+The length and values of many EMV tags use a technique called Binary Coded Decimal (BCD), where one byte represents two characters.
 In some cases the value of a tag is in hexadecimal, and must be converted to binary and each bit analyzed individually to interpret its meaning.

 An example using BCD would be EMV Tag 9F02, which is the transaction amount.
-If the transaction amount is US\$20.00, this tag would appear as 9F020600000002000, where the Tag is 9F02 ("Transaction Amount"), the Length is 06, and the Value is 000000002000.
+If the transaction amount is US\$20.00, the TLV data would appear as 9F020600000002000, where the Tag is 9F02 ("Transaction Amount"), the Length is 06, and the Value is 00000002000.